It is not an evaporative cooler(swamp cooler), so you are going to need ice for this unit to work.

 The Ice and Plug is a welcome addition to the portable air conditioning market and certainly cheaper than some units, and its direct competitor is the Icybreeze.

 These types of 12v portable air conditioners are great for boating, RV’s, aircraft, pet coolers or short term tent coolers, but having access to ice can make it problematic.
-If a power source is not a problem, have a look at one of these tent air conditioners or you can always make your own.
+If a power source is not a problem, have a look at one of these tent air conditioners or the Zen Cooler.
+If you like projects you can always make your own.

 For more info have a look at their website.